HernanRivasAcosta/jem.js/README.md

 (just remember you are not accepting ``application/json`` but ``application/erlang`` on the content types)

+## Roadmap

+* Add support for ArrayBuffers as binaries in json (I am still not sure how I would decide when parsing whether to use ArrayBuffers of Strings)
+* Performance improvements
+* Tests
+* Start using ``ArrayBuffer.transfer()`` as soon as it stops being an experimental feature

 ## Contact Us
 For **questions** or **general comments** regarding the use of this library, please use our public [hipchat room](http://inaka.net/hipchat).